Azure/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/Get-AzureRmServiceBusSubscription.md

 ```

 ## DESCRIPTION
-The ** Get-AzureRmServiceBusSubscription ** cmdlet returns a subscription description for the specified topic.
+The **Get-AzureRmServiceBusSubscription** cmdlet returns a subscription description for the specified Service Bus topic.

 ## EXAMPLES